MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/manage-hyper-v-scheduler-types.md

 ## Enable SMT in guest VMs

-Once you configure the virtualization host's hypervisor to use the core scheduler type, you can also configure guest VMs to use SMT.Exposing the fact that VPs are hyperthreaded to a guest VM lets the scheduler in the guest operating system and workloads running in the VM detect and use the SMT topology in their own work scheduling.
+Once you configure the virtualization host's hypervisor to use the core scheduler type, you can also configure guest VMs to use SMT.
+Exposing the fact that VPs are hyperthreaded to a guest VM lets the scheduler in the guest operating system and workloads running in the VM detect and use the SMT topology in their own work scheduling.

 - In Windows Server 2016, guest SMT isn't configured by default.
 A Hyper-V host administrator must explicitly enable it.
 - In Windows Server 2019, new VMs you create on the host inherit the host SMT topology by default.
 For example, a version 9.0 VM that you create on a host with two SMT threads per core would also have two SMT threads per core.